-All of the Company's business is underwritten from the UK, however Members are internationally dispersed.
-The Company writes only one line of business that is the insurance of War Risks for its members.
+The Company's EEA business is written in Rotterdam through its fronting arrangement with the UK P & I Club N.V (UKNV) and its non EEA business is underwritten from the UK, however Members are internationally dispersed.
+The Company writes only one line of business that is the insurance of War Risks for its Members.
 For further information on underwriting performance by material geographical area refer to Quantitative Reporting Template ("QRT") S.05.02.01 which forms part of the Company's annual regulatory reporting requirement.

-For the year ended 20 February 2020, the Company produced a surplus of US\$6.726m as detailed further in the table below that is a summary of the Company's Income and Expenditure account.
+For the year ended 20 February 2021, the Company produced a surplus of US\$4.513m as detailed further in the table below that is a summary of the Company's Income and Expenditure account.
 The Financial Statements have been prepared in compliance with United Kingdom Accounting Standards, including Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" (FRS 102), Financial Reporting Standard 103, "Insurance Contracts" (FRS 103) and the Companies Act 2006.

-The table below compares the key financial information from the 2020 financial year with the corresponding figures from the 2019 financial year.
+The table below compares the key financial information from the 2021 financial year with the corresponding figures from the 2020 financial year.

-Year ended 20 February All figures in US\$ 000 2020 2019 Gross premium written 22,640 2,254 Discretionary Continuity Credit (1,732) (998) Outward reinsurance premium (12,163) (1,167) Change in net provision for unearned premium (31) - Other technical income 2,085 190 Acquisition and administration costs (8,761) (1,579) Operating surplus on the technical account 2,038 (1,300) Surplus/(deficit) for the year after tax 6,726 (430) Reserves brought forward 37,185 37,615 Reserves carried forward 43,911 37,185
+Year ended 20 February All figures in US\$ 000 2021 2020 Gross premium written 20,245 22,640 Discretionary Continuity Credit (1,996) (1,732) Outward reinsurance premium (9 , 984) (12,163) Change in net provision for unearned premium (51) (31) Other technical income 1,543 2,085 Acquisition and administration costs (8,629) (8,761) Operating surplus on the technical account 1,128 2,038 Surplus/(deficit) for the year after tax 4,513 6,726 Reserves brought forward 43,911 37,185 Reserves carried forward 48,424 43,911